sonuhalder24/Movie-Review-App/README.md

 # Movie-Review-App
-This is a movie review app using RSS Feed.
+This is a movie review app using http networking,JSON parsing,Asynctask.